 What does this taste like?

 The sauce is rich spicy with the mild flavors of onion and tomatoes and garam masala.
 Furthermore, it's a bundle of the taste of vegetables with the creamy paneer.

 What do you serve?

 This is best to be served with rice or Indian flatbreads like roti, naan bread, kulcha.

 Naan bread, vegetable jalfrezi, and a simple garden salad would make an excellent menu.
-Each one of this dish compliments well in this list.
+Each one of these dishes compliments well in this list.
 Trust me; this is an excellent heartwarming Indian dinner wholesome for the family and friends.